gettyimages/gettyimages-api_dotnet/README.md

 _This is only necessary if you would like to contribute to the project.
 Otherwise, use the [Nuget Package](#using-the-nuget-package)_

 #### Assumptions
-+ You have Visual Studio 2013 - this solution should work with 2012, but it has not been tested.
++ You have Visual Studio 2013 Update 4
-	+ Note: build issues may occur if your Visual Studio 2013 installation has not been upgraded to Update 4.
 + You have Git installed
 	+ [Git for Windows](http://msysgit.github.io/)
 	+ If you are using Cygwin, use the [Cygwin Package Installer](https://cygwin.com/install.html) to install Git